MSUSEL/msusel-ssp-manager/README.md

 ```
 Note: ssp_network is the docker network that is referenced in the docker-compose and Dockerfiles files that will create the project containers.

-To change the docker-compose.yml file for the BRON submodule copy the contents of BRON.yml in the root directory and and paste it over the contents on the /BRON/docker-compose.yml file.
-(Keep the docker-compose.yml name)

 To create the graph database containing the different collections of cybersecurity data: <br />
 ```
 cd BRON